 Spend extra time this week listening to the ‘beloved Son’.
 What is Jesus saying to you?

-Use today’s collect as your prayer this week: O God, who have commanded us to listen to your beloved Son, be pleased, we pray, to nourish us inwardly with your word, that, with spiritual sight made pure, we may rejoice to behold your glory.
+Use today’s collect as your prayer this week: O God, who has commanded us to listen to your beloved Son, be pleased, we pray, to nourish us inwardly with your word, that, with spiritual sight made pure, we may rejoice to behold your glory.

 Sharing the tradition